Address: 16 – 20 High Road, Wood Green, London, N22 6BX

 The others were called Warm Baklava, Tarshish Kadayif, Tiramisu and Peardrop.

 The atmosphere in Tarshish is very family oriented and a friendly environment.
 I saw plenty of different generations enjoying themselves, so it’s not just for the younger generation.
-The experience was really good.
-I got welcomed by their staff members and served as and when needed.
+The experience was really good, I was welcomed by their staff members and served as and when needed.
 The food at Tarshish is all Halal, which is a huge plus and definitely a well worth recommendation for this newly opened restaurant.

 Overall, I gave Tarshish a 8.5/10.